Deploying Smart Client Applications with ClickOnce

 - A programmatic API can be used to explicitly control the update process.

 ClickOnce supports two deployment modes: installed and online-only.
-The installed mode (available offline and online) supports the use of the application on the client computer even if the client computer is offline with respect to the deployment server.
-Installed applications allow the user to launch the application with a Start menu shortcut created when the application is first deployed to the client computer.
-Online-only applications must be launched through a URL to the deployment manifest on the server every time they are used; therefore, the client computer must be able to connect to the deployment server to run the application.
-The ability to operate offline with respect to the deployment server is unrelated to the application's ability or inability to operate offline with respect to the back-end services the application is designed to communicate with for normal operations.
-Other forms of connectivity checking will need to be used to determine whether the application can communicate with its back-end services after application launch.
+The installed mode (available offline and online) supports the use of the application on the client computer even if the client computer cannot connect to the deployment server.
+Installed applications enable the user to launch the application by using a Start menu shortcut created when the application is first deployed to the client computer.
+Online-only applications must be launched via a URL to the deployment manifest on the server every time they are used; therefore, the client computer must be able to connect to the deployment server to run the application.
+The ability to operate offline is unrelated to the application's ability or inability to connect to the back-end services that the application is designed to communicate with for normal operations.
+Other forms of connectivity checking have to be used to determine whether the application can communicate with its back-end services after the application starts.

 ClickOnce supports both automatic updates and programmatic updates.
-The automatic updates are done by the ClickOnce runtime on the client computer before or after the application starts, and a number of options are supported.
-Programmatic updates are done through the ApplicationDeployment class in the System.Deployment.Application namespace.
-For more information, see How to: Add On-Demand Programmatic Update.
+The automatic updates are done by the ClickOnce runtime on the client computer before or after the application starts.
+A number of options are supported.
+Programmatic updates are done by using the ApplicationDeployment class in the System.Deployment.Application namespace.
+For more information, see How to: Add On-Demand Programmatic Updates.

 The options for automatic updates include the following: